Kyberzz/university-management/src/main/doc/features.md

 + + A user should be able list all courses and have only the read access

 task 3.6
-+ - User 'A' should be able to list all groups information (read access).
++ + User 'A' should be able to list all groups information (read access)

+task 3.7
+- - - User 'B' should be able to list all students in a group (read access)

 ## Staff flow

 task 3.5:
 + + A user should be able to create/read/update all courses
-+ - A user should be able to assign/reassign teacher to a course
++ + A user should be able to assign/reassign teacher to a course
-+ - A user should be able to assign/reassign groups to a course
++ + A user should be able to assign/reassign groups to a course

 task 3.6
-+ - User 'A' should be able to Create/Read/Update group information.
++ + User 'A' should be able to Create/Read/Update group information

+task 3.7
+- - - User 'A' can assign/ reassign Students to Group
+- - - User 'B' should be able to list all students in a group (read access)